BattModels/ttlg_dos/README.md

 8. `/geom/` folder contains scripts to calculate the moire of moire lengths and to make Figure 1 of the [original paper](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.125.116404).

 9. `/data_gen/` folder contains final data used for this work.
-For highest quality data, we used set the following parameters,
+For highest quality data, we used the following parameters, (see section Default Parameters to compare)

 i.  `k_cutoff = 4` : High momentum cutoff radius